danielsaidi/Sheeeeeeeeet/README.md

 title, an optional subtitle and an image.
 It's the base class for all other item types, who also copies its standard appearance.

-Each item type has a certain `tapBehavior`, which determines how it behaves when it is tapped.
-You can always change this property to change how any item behaves.
+Every item has a `tapBehavior`, that determines how the item behaves when tapped.
-For instance, if you want a single-select item to not dismiss your sheet, set it to `.none` for that item.
+Some item types use `.dismiss` as default, while others use `.none`.
+You can set this property to any value on any item.

 ### Buttons

 Action sheet buttons are used to apply or discard the effects of an action sheet.
 `Sheeeeeeeeet` has the following built-in types:

-* [OK button][ActionSheetOkButton] - OK/apply button with a `true` value
+* [OK button][ActionSheetOkButton] - A standard ok/apply button
-* [Cancel button][ActionSheetCancelButton] - Cancel button with a `nil` value
+* [Cancel button][ActionSheetCancelButton] - A standard cancel button
-* [Danger button][ActionSheetDangerButton] - OK/apply button with a `danger` style
+* [Danger button][ActionSheetDangerButton] - A dangerous ok/apply button

+OK buttons have `ActionSheetButton.ButtonType.ok` as value, while cancel buttons have `ActionSheetButton.ButtonType.cancel`.
+You can always check the tapped item for `isOkButton` and `isCancelButton` as well, if you need to determine what the selection action should do.

 Buttons are automatically separated from other items and presented in a separate list item.
-On popovers, however, they are added back to the end of the item list, since popovers look different.
+On popovers, however, they are added back to the end of the item list.

 ### Titles

-Titles are non-interactive items.
-Sheeeeeeeeet comes with these built-in types:
+Titles are non-interactive items. `Sheeeeeeeeet` comes with these built-in types:

 * [Title][ActionSheetTitle] - Shown topmost for an entire sheet
 * [Section Title][ActionSheetSectionTitle] - Shown topmost for a section